Cotton Center Independent School District

 Cotton Center Independent School District is a public school district based in the community of Cotton Center, Texas (USA).

-The district has one school, Cotton Center School that serves students in grades pre-kindergarten through twelve.
+The district has one school, Cotton Center School that serves students in grades pre-kindergarten through 12.

 Academic achievement

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 Special programs

 Athletics

 Cotton Center High School plays six-man football.

+Controversy

+In July 2024, the ACLU of Texas sent Cotton Center Independent School District a letter, alleging that the district's 2023-2024 dress and grooming code appeared to violate the Creating a Respectful and Open World for Natural Hair (or CROWN) Act, a Texas law which prohibits racial discrimination based on hair texture or style, and asking the district to revise its policies for the 2024-2025 school year.